sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/development_environment.md

-# Set Up Your Development Environment
+# Set up your development environment

 <!--
 Purpose: To provide a source of truth for setting up a development environment for extensions.
 This can then be linked to from reference documentation and tutorials.